Fight like a Woman: Domestic Violence and Female Judges in Brazil: Heterogeneity around the Me Too Movement

 We chose to analyze the heterogeneity before and after the Me Too Movement because judges' behavior might have changed around this event.
 In particular, the public repercussion of the Me Too Movement may have increased male judges' awareness of violence against women.
 As a consequence, male judges' analyses of domestic violence cases may have become more similar to those of their female peers.
 Empirically, this increased similarity between male and female judges will decrease the $\beta$ coefficient in Equation \eqref{EqDV} and the $\beta_{3}$ coefficient in Equation \eqref{EqDVComparable}.

 Table \ref{TabMeToo} shows estimates of Equations \eqref{EqDV} and \eqref{EqDVComparable} before and after the Me Too Movement.\footnote{We emphasize that this before-and-after comparison is a heterogeneity exercise only, since our identification strategy is not appropriate for estimating the causal effect of the Me Too Movement on judges' behavior.} Panel A uses only case-defendant pairs whose final ruling was written before the start of the Me Too Movement (October 1\textsuperscript{st}, 2017), while Panel B uses only case-defendant pairs whose final ruling was written after the start of the Me Too Movement.
 Column (1) uses the sample of domestic violence cases (Equation \eqref{EqDV}), while Columns (2) and (3) use the samples of misdemeanor cases and physical assault cases (Equation \eqref{EqDVComparable}).
-All regressions control for district-quarter fixed effects, judge's career covariates (years of experience, career stage, years of experience in the current career stage), and case characteristics (defendant was caught red-handed, defendant was arrested by the sheriff before the trial, defendant has a typically male name).
+All regressions control for district-quarter fixed effects, judge's career covariates (years of experience, career stage, years of experience in the current career stage), and case characteristics (defendant was caught red-handed, defendant was arrested by the sheriff before the trial).

 We find that the results in Panel A are similar to the results in Tables \ref{table: dv_difference} and \ref{table: diff_in_diff}.
 This finding suggests that, before the Me Too Movement, there was a significant gender conviction rate gap (``Female'' coefficient in Column (1)) and a significant in-group bias (``DV $\times$ Female'' coefficient in Column (2)).
+Despite not being significant, the interaction coefficient in Column (3) suggests that, before the Me Too Movement, the gender conviction rate gap for domestic violence cases is 143.35\% larger than the same gap for physical assault cases.

 However, these coefficients are closer to zero and non-significant in Panel B. These results suggest that, after the Me Too Movement, the gender conviction rate gap and the in-group bias became smaller.